CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WindowsXamlHost.md

 Build your WPF application.

-## Bind data from your WPF application to a field in the custom control
+## Bind data from your desktop application to a field in the custom control

 In **Solution Explorer**, expand the UWP class library project, and open the code behind file of a page.

 ![Code behind file](../../resources/images/Controls/WindowsXAMLHost/code-behind-file-uwp-class.png)

 Add a field to that page.
-This example adds a field named ``WPFMessage``.
+This example adds a field named ``WPFMessage`` in a WPF application.

 ```csharp
 public sealed partial class MyPage : Page